lucaas-d3v/Ryzor/README.md

 ![Logo do Ryzor](assets/Ryzor_Banner.png)

 ---

-Ryzor
+###Ryzor

-Ryzor is a command-line tool (CLI) for file organization, backup, and management by type/extension.
-The project is under development and not ready for production use.
+Ryzor is a command-line (CLI) tool for organizing, backing up, and managing files by type/extension.
+The project is under development and is not ready for production use.

 ---

-Overview
+###Overview

-Main goal: Automate file organization and backup into directories, categorizing them by user-defined types/extensions.
+Main goal: Automate organization and backup of files in directories, categorizing them by user-defined types/extensions.

 Current features:

 Define and edit file types/extensions

-Organize and back up files between directories
+Organize and perform backups of files between directories

 List files and extensions with recursive mode

 Remove types/extensions with preview

-Repair and restore default settings
+Repair and restore default configurations

 Rich CLI interface with visual feedback using Rich

 Progress bar and detailed logs

-Data persistence: JSON files (extensions.json) store type and extension definitions.
+Data persistence: JSON files (extensions.json) store the type and extension definitions.

 ---

-Installation
+###Installation

 Via pip (Recommended)